These easy pan-fried jicama chips are tossed with fresh herbs and citrus zest for a deliciously crunchy alternative to potatoes.

 Funny thing is, I don’t even really like parsnips!

-Besides this parsnip puree and these roasted parsnips with cinnamon and grapes (odd sounding, I know) which are both pretty tasty.
+Besides this parsnip puree recipe and these roasted parsnips with cinnamon and grapes (odd sounding, I know) which are both pretty tasty.

 I mean, they’re ok but one bad experience with an attempt at nut butter parsnip fries a couple of years ago was enough to kind of turn me off for awhile.